Martin Luther King Day is observed on the third Monday of January every year in the US.

 - On March 25, 1965, during the third march of Bloody Sunday, King delivered an important speech “How Long?
 Not Long”.
 In this speech, King said equal rights for African – American could not be far away.

 - On April 4, 1967, King delivered the speech “Beyond Vietnam”: A Time to Break Silence at New York City River Side Church.
 King opposed the involvement of America in the Vietnam War.

 - In 1967, King wrote his fourth and last book “Where Do We Go from Here: Chaos or Community?”
 The Central Message of the book is “Hope”.

-- On April 3, 1968, on his way to Mason Temple, Memphis, the King’s flight delayed due to a bomb threat.
-He addresses the rally and delivered speech “I Have Been to the Mountaintop”.
+- On April 3, 1968, on his way to Mason Temple, Memphis, the King’s flight delayed because of a bomb threat.
+He addresses the rally and delivered the speech “I Have Been to the Mountaintop”.

 - On April 4, 1968, at 7:05 PM, King declared dead in Joseph Hospital.